 DeFi projects are increasingly issuing their own tokens for governance, staking, and profit-sharing.
 Due to their multi-use, the coins are versatile and offer many ways to earn rather than just holding.
 If you decide to purchase DeFi coins, you can usually influence the project's development using your voting power.

-UNI is Uniswap's native token, an Automated Market Market (AMM) and DEX on Ethereum.
+UNI is Uniswap's native token, an Automated Market Maker (AMM) and DEX on Ethereum.
 Although Uniswap launched in November 2018, the UNI token was minted later in September 2020, with a total supply of 1 billion UNI.

 There was no ICO or coin sale, which is uncommon for DeFi projects.
 The platform distributed 40% of the tokens to founders over time, 150 million UNI tokens to previous users, and the rest to liquidity mining pools.
 The Uniswap model is incredibly popular and has been forked onto many different blockchains.